-Looking for a delicious pumpkin dessert?
 This pumpkin crunch cake recipe is easy to put together, only takes a few ingredients, and is one of the most delicious pumpkin desserts ever!
-It’s great for a fall festival, Halloween party, or to replace or compliment your pumpkin pie on Thanksgiving!
+We’ve been making it for Thanksgiving for years, and it’s always the first thing gone!

 What is Pumpkin Crunch Cake?

 One of the best things about getting married is gaining a whole new family in your in-laws.
 And with in-laws come all sorts of new traditions, new experiences, and new recipes.

 I’m happy to now have a yummy go-to pumpkin dessert for the fall lineup!
 We’ve made this pumpkin cake every year I’ve been married (and that’s a lot of years) for Thanksgiving, and it hasn’t failed us yet!

 There are layers of pumpkin, layers of crunch, and a sprinkling of cake mix – pumpkin crunch cake!
 It’s the perfect dessert after you enjoy a few of these Thanksgiving games!

 - Foolproof – Unlike pumpkin pie, (even if it’s pumpkin slab pie), it’s pretty much impossible to screw this up.
 Even my kiddo helps make it!

 - Easy – just like with a dump cake, this recipe is literally just dumping things into a pan and baking.
 Super easy and hands off!

 - Great flavor – the pumpkin mixed with the yellow cake gives this a nice fall flavor without being overly pumpkin flavored.
 It’s good for anyone who likes pumpkin or anyone who’s a little meh on pumpkin (are those a thing!?!).